 Customers look for a few things in particular when it comes to using a website.
-The first thing that comes up is how they're going to interact with the page.
 A good landing page shows navigation buttons and more importantly, a prominent search bar so that customers can find the information or products they're looking for in a snap.

 Let's dive into the various tools every business needs.

 Site search is a key function all businesses should consider and try to improve as much as possible.
 Users rely on the search function to find the information they want and to explore new posts, products, or get help for their questions.
 Users can quickly become frustrated with websites that don't have intuitive site searches and might not continue down the conversion funnel.

 Your customers won't always remember your product names or how to spell them.
 Your site search needs to account for common errors from typing too fast or not knowing how to spell the product's name.
 Many site searches employ strong autocorrect and auto-complete tools to help customers quickly find what they're looking for.

 Additionally, customers who have questions may start typing in their queries as they'd ask them to a human being instead of focusing only on keywords.
 That's why it's essential to have a search tool that uses and recognizes natural language.
 Customers don't want to filter through endless, irrelevant results, so ensure that your site search tool also offers federated search and specialized (or vertical) search tools.